hschott/ficum/README.md

 ### Geospatial comparisons

-With the MongoDB Visitor some [geospatial queries](https://docs.mongodb.org/manual/reference/operator/query-geospatial/) can be done.
-The type of MongoDB filter predicate depends on the comparison and number of arguments used.
+With the MongoDB Visitor selected [geospatial queries](https://docs.mongodb.org/manual/reference/operator/query-geospatial/) can be executed.
+The type of MongoDB filter predicate depends on the comparison and the number of arguments used.
 Anyway, all arguments in the arguments array must be of type Double.
 The order of coordinate values is x, y respectively longitude, latitude.
 Polygons are closed automatically by duplicating the first Position to the last Position.